Mrspaceowl/OvalPlay/README.md

 # OvalPlay

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.
-It uses the experiment ivy renderer and hence will not work on Windows machines.
+It uses the experimental ivy renderer and hence will not work on Windows machines.

 ## Development server